twolfson/twolfson.com/articles/design-for-developers.md

 - Identify a brand
     - Example: http://www.dafont.com/loki-cola.font

-I should note that brands sometimes might take a font and then adjust it by hand to fully customize it to their identity.

-I should also mention that there's a lot more of inner workings to fonts, so much that there are font designers.
-For example, there are different variables such as the height of each letter (x-height), spacing between letters, and angle that a letter's curves stop at (terminals).

 # Visual components
 Visual components (also known as design patterns, although not the development kind) are visual elements that are created and reused within an application.
-Some basic examples of this are:
+Some common examples are:

 **A dropdown**